Does 1 Corinthians 8:6 include Jesus in the Shema?

 (Eph 1:17-22; cf. Matt 28:18).

-(C) Corinthians includes the Son into the Shema.
+(C) Includes the Son in the Shema.

 The “God” of the Shema becomes